xiaoyao9933/ChinaUnicomWlan-AutoLogin/README.md

 UnicomWlan
 ===========

-Auto login to the ChinaUnicom Wifi and keep alive all the time.
+Autologin to the ChinaUnicom Wifi and keep alive all the time.
 It's useful in OpenWRT routers.

 How to use it
 =============